Protecting Scotland's juniper

 Where is juniper found?

-On the National Forest Estate, we’ve been recording the location and condition of populations of 50 or more bushes.
+In Scotland's national forests, we’ve been recording the location and condition of populations of 50 or more bushes.

 Juniper is widespread and can be found in a wide range of habitats, including moorland and maritime heaths, woodland and montane environments – from sea level to 1,000 metres.
 The health of the plants we’ve found is good – with 64% being described as stable, improving or favourable.